afurgapil/mcp-agent-demo/README.md

 ### Customizing the UI

 1. Modify components in `mcp-ui/src/`
-2. Update translations in `mcp-ui/src/messages/`
-3. Customize styling with Tailwind CSS
+2. Customize styling with Tailwind CSS

 ## License